Posts

 Canoeing in the Silver River near Ocala, Florida.
 This was the "African jungle" of the old Tarzan's movies - License our images here .
 Ocala has many things if you like the outdoors.
 We've traveled the area many times and still find places for the bucket list.
 Let's share what we know - check the images at the end of the post.
 Silver Springs State Park This park with a campground on the margins of the Silver River is close to the city of Ocala.
 We've camped here multiple times and hiked and biked the trails.
 Once, we paddled a canoe upriver to the springs.
 This forest is a wild jungle.
 There are bears and even monkeys.
 The monkeys were the rhesus macaques freed in the first half of the 20th century.
 They were an attraction of the park on the springs, a popular destination since the 1820s.
 Alligators and turtles are common in the river.
 Hollywood shot six Tarzan movies here

-Camping in the Withlacoochee Forest
+Camping in the Withlacoochee Forest: Our photos and information

 Image